Our COVID-19 Response

 If a teacher or child shows multiple symptoms and is sent home, what is the protocol for the rest of the class that day/week while awaiting that student/teacher's outcome?

-Are teachers required to wear masks?
+Are teachers and students required to wear masks?

 Mask wearing is encouraged but not required for teachers.
 Due to the age of our student population, masks will not be worn by students.